cisagov/crossfeed/docs/workers.md

 Note that currently, although switching a task to Lambda will work, updating the `ScanTask` status has not yet been implemented for Lambda tasks.
 This is why all tasks are using Fargate.

+## Building Docker images

+For more information on how to build and publish the Fargate Docker images, see `backend/README.md`.